 Having millions of people in space, I’m sure they will stick their noses into any place in the solar system.
 Everywhere energy will be required.

 We might wish to have a lot of hydrogen to bind oxygen for more convenient storage of it, which is a byproduct of extraction of construction materials from their oxides.
 It is an optional thing – but it is a good option.
 Hydrogen has to be obtained, lifted, delivered.
-And I mean gas giants and their moons as source of Hydrogen and other light stuff.
+And I mean gas giants and their moons as a source of Hydrogen and other light stuff.

 All that does not include science we might wish to conduct, the equipment we might need for that – those fancy interferometer telescopes, observing each star continuously, processing those data, storage of it.

 It does not include maintenance – more we have – more energy we need for maintenance of those things- repair, upgrade.

-It does not include that production of a single part might require 10-100 times more energy which required to extract material required for that part which can be seen on the example of any smartphone.
+It does not include that production of a single part might require 10-100 times more energy which required to extract material required for that part which can be seen in the example of any smartphone.

 And the mother of all consumptions – computing.
 Projects like Server Sky allow meaningful utilization even all of the sun energy at our current state of development.
 To improve out technologies – by physical simulation, by brute force(Eddison approach) – to search new materials, new ways to produce materials.
 To conduct multiple virtual and real experiments, to create a physical model.

 It can consume the rest of the energy with ease.

-However, we might prepare for future population growth, just by extracting materials from celestial bodies, refine them store them.
+However, we might prepare for future population growth, just by extracting materials from celestial bodies, refine them to store them.
 Because we might expect population growth and store those materials do not take significant space in space.
 Having materials for a second hab is a good idea for current hab, or even a better one – have the second hub now, just in case.

 Regulating Earth solar inflow might be also considered as part of the energy budget.